As recovery from California’s drought continues, keep conserving and avoid wasteful water use practices.

 What water use restrictions are in effect now?

-Governor Jerry Brown has issued several Executive Orders to address California’s severe drought.
-To implement the Governor’s directives, the State Water Resources Control Board has extended statewide emergency water conservation regulations through October 2016.
-Urban water suppliers are responsible for local implementation of efforts to reduce water use and waste.
-For the SFPUC, the following are currently in effect:
+Since 2014, Governor Jerry Brown has issued several Executive Orders to address California’s severe drought.
+To continue implementing the Governor’s directives, the State Water Resources Control Board (State Water Board) has extended emergency water conservation regulations through January 2017 that, among other things, call for temporary water use restrictions to be made permanent across California and changes state-mandated reduction targets for water agencies.

 Prohibition of wasteful outdoor water activities continue, including: